arturopala/scala-tree/README.md

-This is a micro-library for Scala providing a general-purpose, covariant, immutable, low overhead, efficient tree-like data structure with rich API.
+This is a micro-library for Scala providing a general-purpose, covariant, immutable, low overhead, efficient tree-like data structure with comprehensive API.

 Motivation
 ---